 It has been seventeen years since the inception of China Philharmonic Orchestra (CPO) amid miraculous development.
-Devoted to becoming China’s top orchestra as well as a leading figure in Asia with international reputation, the CPO has achieved an astonishing leap forward and won wide attention home and abroad during its sixteen seasons.
+Devoted to becoming China’s top orchestra as well as a leading figure in Asia with international reputation, the CPO has achieved an astonishing leap forward and won wide attention home and abroad during its seventeen seasons.
 The CPO sets an example for the infinite potential of Chinese artistic development, cultural rejuvenation and economic boom, as witnessed by the rest of the world.

 And so be it and how true is sweet necessity.
 In the spring of 2009, the CPO was named Most Inspiring Orchestras by Gramophone online, joining the glittering array of ten fellow orchestras including Berliner Philharmoniker, London Symphony Orchestra and New York Philharmonic Orchestra.

 By present the CPO has presented nearly 3,000 music compositions in its more than 1,000 performances in the forms of concerts, operas, cantatas, incidental music, ballets, chamber music, musicals, film/TV music, multi-media and cross-over with Chinese national instruments, attracting millions of audiences.
 Its domestic and international tours accumulated more than one million kilometers, an equivalent of circling the world 20 times.

 Yet one cannot comprehend the CPO’s accomplishment without perceiving its exciting and enormous social frame, i.e. the Great Rejuvenation of the Chinese Nation.
 Many artists and managers work together to fulfill their dreams with zealous passion, perseverance and determination.
 This makes it possible to lead the great symphonic music course in China to a better and merrier destination.